 Kris Hughes of ProjectManager.com felt “disoriented” in his new office in the first few days, though he claimed it had an “entirely different” seating arrangement which took getting used to.
 Igor Mitic, who co-founded Fortunly.com, simply had trouble finding items that were placed in a different arrangement from their old office when they arrived at a new office.

 Internet service is pivotal to any business’s productivity, and any optimal move will disrupt business productivity to an absolute minimum.
-And yet a common thread we heard from employees who completed moves with their companies was frustration with uninstalled or disrupted internet services.
+And yet a common thread we heard from employees who completed moves with their companies was frustration with the uninstalled or disrupted internet services.
 Jessica Lee (mentioned above) lamented that her office didn’t have access to the internet for its first three days.

 Tiauna Jackson, who has moved with 3 different companies, told us she’s come to take losing productivity from lack of internet after an office move almost for granted.
 Though downtime can be used productively by some employees, vital company functions that use the internet may end up disrupted.
-A number of employees we heard from expressed wishes that their companies had spent time ensuring the internet at their new office was completely set up before they began moving belongings into it.
+Several employees we heard from expressed wishes that their companies had spent time ensuring the internet at their new office was completely set up before they began moving belongings into it.

-The most harshly felt transition in an office move amongst the workers we discussed moving offices with had nothing to do with what happened inside their office.
+The most harshly felt transitions in an office move amongst the workers we discussed moving offices with had nothing to do with what happened inside their office.
 The average American commute is already almost a half-hour one way (at about 27 minutes).

 A manageable commute is a key to maintaining an optimal work-life balance, and a transition to a new office location can disrupt that balance.
 It can be a tremendous positive as it was for Marli Crowe, who reduced her commute by more than an hour when she moved offices while working at Nielsen.

 Others weren’t so fortunate, as their commute was altered for the worse.
 A longer commute was a bridge too far for marketing pro-Kevin Hosey at one of his career stops.
 Hosey claims the longer commute ultimately became too much to bear, and he ended up leaving the role.
-Caitlin Svahn, working at Pearl Operations in Los Angeles, claimed her commute change in the notoriously traffic-cluttered city was felt more harshly.
+Caitlin Svahn, working in Pearl Operations in Los Angeles, claimed her commute change in the notoriously traffic-cluttered city was felt more harshly.
 “I thought that I was most prepared for the longer commute,” Svahn said, “But I don’t think anyone can prepare for a longer commute in Los Angeles.”

 Employers will be wise to take into account how their employees get to the office, and where they are coming from when they pick a location for their new office space.